rnihesh/indian-supreme-court-judgments-test/NEXT_STEPS.md

    - Shows completed chunks
    - Shows which chunk ranges are done
    - Shows next action needed
+   - Displays the `tqdm` progress bars captured in the logs for quick visual feedback

 2. **Check commits** - Each run commits progress